tridivb/Epic_Kitchens_Object_Detector_Detectron/README.md

 ## TODO
 1. Create evaluator for Epic Kitchens or test with Coco Evaluator
 2. Implement tester/inference script with detectron2 and python3
-3. Provide conda environment file or requirements file to setup python environment
+3. Provide conda environment file or requirements file to setup python environment. -- Done
 4. Modify docker scripts to accomodate updated versions of python and detectron (Currently not working)

 ## License